 The carrying amounts of the investments, accrued income, other receivables, cash and cash equivalents, loan payable and other payables approximate their fair values.
-In 2015, the percentage of the value of portfolio assets which may be invested in securities listed on a recognised stock exchange outside Canada was increased to up to 40 per cent.

 Management of capital

 The Investment Manager manages the capital of the Fund in accordance with the Fund's Investment Objectives and Policy.